Here's why it’s time to rethink your makeshift home office and get into a space that’s more comfortable and suited for stability and productivity.

 - Clarity: A little goes a long way!

-- Brightness/ Exposure: Only adjust brightness if you don’t have access to natural light and artificial lights are weak.
+- Brightness/ Exposure: Only adjust brightness if you don’t have access to natural light and the artificial light is weak.

 This is what these edits look like in VSCO: